PetrBaca/AdvancedRegression/lesson_code/07_CountRegression/7_CountingThings.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
-The __probability of the that someone fishes__ is not that high, with a mean of 57%, which means that each `count` observation has an about 1 in 2 chance of being a true observation.
+The __probability of the Poisson process__ is not that high, with a mean of 57%, which means that each `count` observation has an about 1 in 2 chance of being a true observation.

-Remember, the probability of catching no fish is actually higher than 43% (100 - 57), because even if you do fish, you may end up catching no fish nonetheless (hence the name: zero _inflation_).
+Remember, the probability of catching no fish is actually higher than 43% (100 - 57), because even if you do fish (i.e enter the Poisson process), you may end up catching no fish nonetheless (hence the name: zero _inflation_).

 If you want to treat _all_ zeros as coming from a _separate_ process, you can use hurdle models instead, but that's outside the scope of this notebook.